 - The Ewing Green Team, Ewing Arts Commission and Art Has No Boundaries are pleased to announce that our 2nd All Around Town Scarecrow Scavenger Hunt is now is the planning stages.
 Following last year’s very successful debut which featured 34 scarecrows and almost 80 individuals and groups on the hunt, we are expanding options for participation this year, as well as cash prizes to sweeten the fun!
 Organizers are excited for Ewing-area residents to experience some much needed fun while staying safe and healthy with an activity that lends itself to those requirements.
 Ewing New Jersey scarecrows will be on display from Thursday, Oct 1, 2020, to Thursday, October 29, 2020.

 Middlesex County Scarecrow Displays

-- South Plainfield’s Borough Hall will be surrounded by scarecrows on display until October 27, 2019.
-2020 Information is not yet available.
+- South Plainfield’s Borough Hall will be surrounded by scarecrows on display from October 8 – November 2, 2020.

 Monmouth County Scarecrow Displays